MicrosoftDocs/customer-insights/ci-docs/segments.md

 1. In the **Schedule** pane, set the **Schedule run** to **On** to run the segment automatically.
 Set it to **Off** to refresh it manually.

 1. For automatically refreshed segments, select **Recurrence** and the details for it.
-On the scheduled day or days, the refresh occurs.

 1. When defining the schedule for several segments, make a selection under **Keep or override schedules**:
    - **Keep individual schedules**: Keep the previously defined schedule for the selected segments.